Jozankei Onsen 定山渓温泉

 Soak in onsen waters surrounded by lush greenery and magnificent canyons

-The largest hot spring town in Hokkaido with about 20 ryokan inns, Jozankei Onsen is one of Hokkaido's major tourist attractions, drawing 2.4 million visitors a year.
-A monk named Mizumi Jozan discovered the healing spring waters in 1866 and opened a spa along the upper Toyohira River.
+The largest hot spring town in Hokkaido with about 20 ryokan inns, Jozankei Onsen in Shikotsu-Toya National Park is one of Hokkaido's major tourist attractions, drawing 1.4 million visitors a year.
+A monk named Mizumi Jozan established a spa along the upper Toyohira River in 1866, taking advantage of the healing properties of the water.
 He brought the injured and sick here for healing, and little by little the area's reputation spread.

 - Autumn in Jozankei, when the mountains and the Toyohira River are a tapestry of autumn colors